 Having your money grow during your working years is a priority — and a regular savings account isn’t an ideal place for adequate growth.
 In years when interest rates are low, the growth you can expect to see from savings account interest payments may not keep up with inflation, much less outpace it.
 And if your money isn’t keeping up with inflation, it’s losing value.

-Charles Schwab estimates the long-term inflation rate to be 1.8%, but returns on cash investments will also only be 1.8% compounded annually.
+Trading Economics estimates the inflation rate to be 1.6% through 2022, but returns on cash investments in savings accounts only earn a fraction of a percent in interest annually.
 What’s worse is that earnings in a regular savings account are taxable.

 You need to invest your money in a financial vehicle that gives you exposure to assets, such as stocks, which historically have outperformed savings accounts over the long-term.
-The U.S. Department of Labor advises anyone with access to an employer-sponsored retirement plan, such as a 401k, to contribute to it.
+The U.S. Department of Labor advises anyone without access to an employer-sponsored retirement plan, such as a 401(k), to request that their employer start one.
 If that’s not an option, invest in an individual retirement account (IRA).

 5. Relying on a Spouse